verbb/postie/docs/support/troubleshooting.md

 #### Postage options aren't up to date

 Because Postie uses caching for data from providers, this data can potentially cause issues by referring to old, outdated data.
-In this case, clear Craft's caches by going to \_Settings → Clear Caches.
+In this case, clear Craft's caches by going to _Settings → Clear Caches_.

 #### Postage options aren't showing despite having everything setup